 The role of social esteem in shaping the behavior of a body like our monastic community is likely to be buttressed at the same time by the appeal of self-esteem.
 We can imagine that individuals associated with the body derive personal self-esteem from the fact of working for an admirable organization.
 And we can perhaps think of the organization itself taking pride in what it exemplifies and what it does.
 This will be true to the extent that its members are proud, not of how they perform themselves in their individual agency, but of how they perform as a body.

-The fact that a genuinely hospitable organization may operate under the control of the intangible hand means that other possibilities are open also.
+The fact that a genuinely hospitable organization may operate under the control of the intangible hand means that other possibilities are also open.
 In principle an organization might not actually be hospitable but act hospitably for the sake of the esteem this earns, relying on something like the attribution effect to hide the strategy it is following.
-And in principle the organization might simulate hospitality, back-grounding the pursuit of esteem on the grounds that this promises to do best in making the pursuit successful.
+And in principle the organization might simulate hospitality, backgrounding the pursuit of esteem on the grounds that this promises to do best in making the pursuit successful.

 The lesson taught by our recherché example applies in contemporary cases too.
-We can readily imagine a voluntary organization relying on the attribution effect, the back-grounding effect and perhaps even the habituation effect to present itself as virtuous on one or another front—say, in the provision of welfare or health care or education for a local community—and to win thereby a high level of esteem and standing.
+We can readily imagine a voluntary organization relying on the attribution effect, the backgrounding effect, and perhaps even the habituation effect to present itself as virtuous on one or another front—say, in the provision of welfare or health care or education for a local community—and to win thereby a high level of esteem and standing.
 Consider the church that moves into a new territory, the NGO that needs to gain acceptance in an alien culture, the political party that hopes to increase its electoral salience in a constituency, or indeed the revolutionary or terrorist group that depends on local acceptance for its survival.
 In any such case, it is entirely plausible that the organization should adopt a rule governing the behavior of its members that effectively invites esteem for the organization as such.

-Corporate esteem in the commercial sector
+Corporate Esteem in the Commercial Sector

 But while the lesson of our recherché example may apply in a range of contemporary cases, the question we must face now is whether it is likely to apply to corporations or companies or firms: corporate bodies organized to do business in a relatively competitive market.
 It should be clear from the earlier example that the lesson applies only under quite strict policy-maker and policy-taker conditions.
-In order for an organization to be able to operate in the economy of esteem, it must be in the overall interest of policy-makers to establish relatively inflexible rules.
-And equally it must be in the overall interest of policy-takers to conform, in the absence of plausible red lights, to those rules.
+In order for an organization to be able to operate in the economy of esteem, it must be in the overall interest of policy makers to establish relatively inflexible rules.
+And equally it must be in the overall interest of policy takers to conform, in the absence of plausible red lights, to those rules.
 The question we face, then, is whether there is any hope of those conditions being fulfilled in the case of corporations.
 And the first set of observations we make is that the situation poses significant challenges.

-Some negative observations
+Some Negative Observations